manissen/predicting-recipe-health/README.md

 We consider this a reasonable but not strong baseline.
 It shows that nutritional information contains some insight for predicting health rating, but there's substantial room for improvement — potentially by including non-nutritional features (e.g., description, minutes) or applying more complex models or methods to address imbalance.

 ## Final Model
+In our final model, we made a classification model to determine their health rating (either healthy, medium healthy, or unhealthy), based on the nutrition values in the nutrition column.

 Here is a chart we used to decide which features to use for our final model:

 | Feature | Type | Info at Submission Time? | Correlated with Nutrition? |